 IBION-TEC

-The course Biomolecular Engineering and Nanobiotechnology (IBION-TEC), an engineering program specializing in nano- and biotechnology, equips students with skills at the intersection of biology, physics, electronics, and chemistry.
+The Course Biomolecular Engineering and Nanobiotechnology (IBION-TEC), an engineering program specializing in nano- and biotechnologies, enables students to acquire skills at the intersection of biology, physics, electronics, and chemistry.
 This program provides a broad foundation of skills, as well as highly specialized training in the field of biomolecular engineering focused on detection and diagnostics.
-It trains students in innovative techniques in nano- and biotechnology, leading to a recognized degree in these emerging fields that will have a lasting impact on our societies.
-Our students go on to lead R&D projects in private companies in the sector (pharmaceuticals, cosmetics, and food) as well as in major research institutes.
+It trains students in innovative techniques in nano- and biotechnologies, leading to a recognized degree in these emerging fields that will have a lasting impact on our societies.
+Our students go on to lead R&D projects in private companies within the sector (pharmaceuticals, cosmetics, and food) as well as in major research institutes.

-The IBION-TEC Master’s program focuses on the design of innovative tools.
+The IBION-TEC Master’s program emphasizes the design of innovative tools.
 To this end, a workshop space is available to students, allowing them to develop and design their own technology projects throughout the two-year program.
-Students will have access to various technology platforms in Montpellier and a fully equipped lab on our university campus.
-The goal is to collectively produce proof-of-concepts and develop prototypes based on projects preselected as part of our annual competition.
+Students will have access to various technology platforms in Montpellier and to a fully equipped lab on our university campus.
+The goal is to collectively produce proof-of-concept demonstrations and develop prototypes based on projects preselected as part of our annual competition.

 Second-year students will be responsible for organizing, entirely on their own, an annual conference sponsored by their BIOTRACE Association.

-Citizens’ quality of life, healthcare safety, product safety (particularly food safety), and environmental conservation within the context of sustainable development are all key issues at the heart of the IBION-TEC program.
+Citizens’ quality of life, the safety of healthcare, product safety (particularly food safety), and environmental conservation within the context of sustainable development are all key issues at the heart of IBION-TEC’s training program.

 Graduation Ceremony for the Class of 2018–2019

-This program provides a pathway to careers in both the business sector and research.
+This program provides a pathway to careers in both the business world and research.
 Careers that stem from this program include:

 • Design Engineer in Diagnostics and Detection